laravel/docs/billing.md

 	{{ $invoice->dollars() }}

 Use the `downloadInvoice` method to generate a PDF download of the invoice.
-Yes, it's really this easy:
+This will automatically generate the proper HTTP response to send the download to the browser:

 	return $user->downloadInvoice($invoice->id, [
 		'vendor'  => 'Your Company',